Revised 06/10/2009 -- AIC

 Note: The trig functions work in radians.
 For degrees, multiply or divide by the Deg variable.
 For example: Sin(30/Deg) will return 0.5, and ATan(1)*Deg will return 45.

-Note: The factorial function is implemented for all real numbers.
+Note: The factorial function is implemented for all real numbers -- integers or non-integers, positive, or negative.
 For non-integers its accuracy is about 6 significant figures.
-For negative integers it returns either a very large number or a division-by-zero error.
+For negative integers it returns either a very large positive or negative number, or a division-by-zero error.